-We asked the operations manager and principal dentist about access to the service in an emergency or outside of normal opening hours.
+We asked the practice manager about access to the service in an emergency or outside of normal opening hours.
 They told us that calls were directed to a mobile phone which they reviewed at regular intervals.
 They spoke with patients and then contacted the dentists so that they could carry out an assessment of their patients' needs, as necessary.

-The principal endodontist told us that patients, who needed to be seen urgently, for example, because they were experiencing dental pain, were seen on the same day that they alerted the practice to their concerns.
+The reception staff told us that patients, who needed to be seen urgently, for example, because they were experiencing dental pain, were seen on the same day that they alerted the practice to their concerns.
 The feedback we received via comments cards confirmed that patients had good access to the dentist in the event of needing emergency treatment.